tiby312/broccoli-project/README.md

  for your usecase.

- Parallel versions of construction and colliding pair finding functions are provided.
-They use [rayon](https://crates.io/crates/rayon) under the hood which uses work stealing to parallelize divide and conquer style recursive functions.
+ Parallel versions of construction and colliding pair finding functions are provided in the [broccoli-rayon](https://crates.io/crates/broccoli-rayon) crate.

  ### Floating Point